anshika2698/Real-Time-Air-Quality-Prediction-with-Apache-Kafka/README.md

 # Scope of Project
 We chose CO (carbon monoxide) levels as the prediction target.
 Here are a few reasons for that:

+- Keeping public health foremost, Carbon Monoxide (CO) is the most acutely fatal and leads to the highest number of poisoning deaths.
+It can kill a person in minutes at high concentrations.
 - Proof of concept simplicity: Predicting all pollutants at once (multi-output regression) is totally possible, but it complicates training, evaluation, and deployment.
 Starting with a single pollutant (CO) makes the workflow easier to validate: clean data → feature engineering → train → test → deploy → stream predictions.

 - CO is a meaningful indicator: CO is a key air quality pollutant, linked to vehicle emissions and industrial activity.
 Short-term spikes in CO are important for real-time monitoring and decision-making.